Helge07/DefocusStacker/readme.md

 4. To Open the project in Visual Studio click on the file  'DefocusStacker-master\DFS.sln' then select the 'Debug' or 'Release' version.

 5. Compile the project `DFS`.
-This generates the compiled program in the directoriy  'DefocusStacker-master\DFS\bin\Debug'   resp.
+This generates the compiled program in the directory  'DefocusStacker-master\DFS\bin\Debug'   resp.
 'DefocusStacker-master\DFS\bin\Release'

 6. Start DFS.exe  from the directory
    'DefocusStacker-master\DFS\bin\Debug'   resp.
 'DefocusStacker-master\DFS\bin\Release'